Combodo/iTop/CONTRIBUTING.md

 Please do so also if you need **default datamodel modifications**.
 Such changes would impact all existing customers, and could prevent them from upgrading.
-Combodo has a long experience of datamodel changes : they are very disruptive !
+Combodo has a long experience of datamodel changes: they are very disruptive!
 This is why we avoid them in iTop core, especially the changes on existing object/field.

 ### License